xtagon/awesome-battlesnake/README.md

 - [Text Your Battlesnake's Progress with Twilio](https://alexswan.dev/posts/battlesnake-reports) (This project allows developers to see their snake's progress in a league at regular interval using Twilio - because it's super easy to get messages sent to your phone).
 - [The Very Hungry Caterpillar](https://github.com/TheApX/battlesnake-hungry/blob/main/README.md) (Turotial on building a simple hungry snake that can reach Gold medal in Global Arena)
 - [Using Dijkstra's Algorithm for Battlesnake](https://alexswan.dev/posts/snake-dijkstra) (By the end of this tutorial you will have a simple Battlesnake who will use Dijkstra's Algorithm to find the shortest path to food.
 Intended to be a second-step for a dev beginning to create their snake, after they have followed Battlesnake's initial tutorials.
-- [How to Monitor your Battlesnake with New Relic](https://blog.battlesnake.com/how-to-monitor-your-battlesnake-with-newrelic) (This Quick Start Guide and accompanying video tutorial will help you begin instrumenting and monitoring your Battlesnake with [New Relic](https://newrelic.com/) platform).

 ## Miscellaneous